rrendon2025/cypress-POM/README.md

 # Cypress POM Framework

-This is a Cypress automation framework using Page Object Model (POM) pattern.
-For Demonstration Purposes only.
+This is a Cypress automation framework using Page Object Model (POM) pattern to test the SauceDemo website.

 ## Features